giellalt/lang-sma/sma.md

 ## Lexicon `RNum`

 For compounds of the type `Num+Noun`.
-We can’t allow `Num+Num`, thus we use a separate compounding lexicon.
+We can’t allow `Num+Num`, thus we use a separate compounding lexicon, since the regular `RHyph` lexicon below contains a continuation pointing back to the numerals.

 ## Lexicon `RHyph`

 This lexicon is used for compounds requiring a hyphen before the next part.
-As for the regular compounds, we first add a number of flag diacritics to restrict certain combinations.
+As for the regular compounds, we first add a number of flag diacritics to restrict certain combinations, before we continue to the real compounding lexicon.

 ## Lexicon `RHyphReal`